Additi Gupta

-Additi Gupta (born 21 April 1988) is an Indian television actress, best known for playing Heer in Kis Desh Mein Hai Meraa Dil and Khan Begum in Qubool Hai.
+Additi Gupta (born 21 April 1988) is an Indian television actress, best known for playing Heer in Kis Desh Mein Hai Meraa Dil, Khan Begum in Qubool Hai and Dr. Deepika Sinha in Dhadkan Zindaggi Kii.

 Early life

 Gupta was born on 21 April 1988 in Bhopal, Madhya Pradesh to Ved Prakash and Kavita Gupta.
 Her sister Megha Gupta is also a television actress.